 Why Choose a Plant-Based Diet?

-As I noted above, there are a number of reasons why someone may choose to adopt a plant-based diet.
+As I noted above, there are many reasons why someone may choose to adopt a plant-based diet.
 Those reasons tend to fall into one of 3 categories: health concerns, environmental concerns and ethical concerns.
 Let’s briefly discuss them each now.

 The typical western diet today tends to be calorie-dense and nutrient-poor.
 It’s estimated that less than 5% of the western world consumes an adequate amount of fibre and nearly 75% don’t consume enough fruit or vegetables.
 The results are not surprising, disease rates continue to soar as today, more people die of lifestyle-related diseases than ever before.